ibm-cloud-docs/EventStreams/scaling_capacity.md

 The {{site.data.keyword.Bluemix_notm}} CLI command uses the **service-instance-update** command to update your {{site.data.keyword.messagehub}} service instance resource.
 The user ID in the account used to issue the **service-instance-** command must be assigned the same access policies that are needed when you create resources.
 For information about access requirements, see [creating resources](/docs/account?topic=account-manage_resource#creating-resources).

 The number of Kafka brokers can change as throughput is scaled.
-Clients automatically utilize these additional brokers without configuration changes or restarting, the list of bootstrap servers does not need to changed.
-However, be aware of the following:
+Clients automatically utilize these additional brokers without configuration changes or restarting, the list of bootstrap servers does not need to be changed.
+However, be aware of the following: {: important}

     - If an application connects from outside of {{site.data.keyword.cloud}} using a custom networking solution (connection via a proxy, firewall or a private DNS), that requires the full list of Kafka broker hostnames to be predeclared, the hostnames for 'kafka-0 to kafka-8' should be declared with the same domain assigned to your service instance and using the same IPv4 IPs.
     - If an application is connecting from a VPC using a VPE, and the VPE was created before December 2024, it must be recreated.
 Once recreated, no further action is needed for future scaling events.
     {: important}

 ### During the scale-up process
 {: #scaleup_process}